jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 All polygons are comprised of line segments.
 What if I defined a `LineSegment` class as [_Euclid_](https://en.wikipedia.org/wiki/Line_segment) would have:
 >... a line segment is a part of a straight line that is bounded by two distinct endpoints (its extreme points), and contains every point on the line that is between its endpoints.

-Then just as my original `OlympicRings` class became redundant as a concrete class and could be replaced a composite breeder, the `Polygon` class would also become redundant.
+Then just as my original `OlympicRings` class became redundant as a concrete class and could be replaced a breeder composite, the `Polygon` class would also become redundant.
 Polygons could be registered as a composite of lines as such:
 * ___Triangle___ would be a `Shapes` composite of 3 properly connected line segments.
 * ___Rectangle___ would be a `Shapes` composite of 4 properly connected line segments.
 * ___Pentagon___ would be a `Shapes` composite of 5 properly connected line segments.
 * ___Hexagon___ would be a `Shapes` composite of 6 properly connected line segments.
 * ___Centagon___ would be a `Shapes` composite of 100 properly connected line segments.
 * ...
 * ___Circle___ would be a `Shapes` composite of 1,000 properly connected line segments.
 I'm not 100% sure that this would be the final implementation.
-It might work for proof-of-concept, but fail in production.
-A _circle_ and a _milligon_ might render close enough to fool the eye, but would it be exacting enough.
-Additionally, 1,000 line segments might take too long to render, whereas a calculation dedicated to the geometry of circles might render much faster.
-If this proves to be the case, then a non-line-segment based `Circle` class would be justifed.
+It might work for proof-of-concept but fail in production.
+A _circle_ and a _milligon_ might render close enough to fool the eye, but would it be exacting enough?
+Additionally, 1,000-line segments might take too long to render, whereas a calculation dedicated to the geometry of circles might render much faster.
+If this proves to be the case, then a non-line-segment based `Circle` class would be justified.
 However, it would still be a named breeder object in the repository, which would not affect how application code acquires or renders it.

 Moving to irregular polygons:
 * ___Trapezoid___ would be a `Shapes` composite of 4 properly connected lines positioned where the top and bottom lines would be parallel, but not necessarily the same length.